goeh/grails-sequence-generator/README.md

 ------------- | ---------------------
 currentNumber | The caller's view of what the current number is newNumber     | The number to set.
-The next call to *nextNumber()* will get this number name          | Name of domain class to set number for group         | Optional sub-sequence if multiple sequence counters exists for the domain class tenant        | Tenant ID in a multi-tenant environment
+The next call to *nextNumber()* will get this number name          | Name of sequence to set number for group         | Optional sub-sequence if multiple sequence counters exists for the same name / domain class tenant        | Tenant ID in a multi-tenant environment

 **Long refresh(Class clazz, String group = null, Long tenant = null)**